Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Introduction

 For the generating series of invariants Cao--Kool \cite{CK1} conjecture the following: \begin{conjecture}[Cao--Kool \cite{CK1}] Let $X$ be a projective Calabi--Yau 4-fold and $L$ a line bundle on $X$ then

 for \underline{some choice of orientations}.
 Here $M(q) = \prod_{i=1}^\infty(1-(q)^i)^{-i}$ is the Mac-Mahon function. \end{conjecture}

-Cao--Qu \cite{CaoQu} prove that if $L=\mathcal{O}(D)$ for a smooth connected divisor $D\subset X$, then this conjecture holds.
+Park \cite[Cor.
+0.3]{Huy} proves that if $L=\mathcal{O}(D)$ for a smooth connected divisor $D\subset X$, then this conjecture holds (see Theorem \ref{thm:park}).
 Using Conjecture \ref{conjecture WC} we reduce Conjecture \ref{conjecture CK} for any line bundle $L$ to their result.
-It turns out that the correct orientations of Conjecture \ref{conjecture CK} are obtained by fixing canonical orientations for K-theory classes of $\mathcal{O}_X$ and $\mathcal{O}_x$, where $x\in X$ is a $\CC$-point, and using the compatibility under sums in the sense of \cite[Thm.
+It turns out that the correct orientations of Conjecture \ref{conjecture CK} are obtained by fixing canonical orientations for K-theory classes of $\mathcal{O}_X$ and $\mathcal{O}_x$, where $x\in X$ is a $\CC$-point, and using the compatibility under sums in the sense of Cao--Gross--Joyce \cite[Thm.
 1.15]{CGJ} to extend these.

 We call these orientations \textit{point-canonical}.
-They are precisely the orientations of Cao--Qu \cite{CaoQu} for any smooth divisor $D$ such that $D\cdot c_3(X)\neq 0$.
-In particular, they are induced by the canonical orientations of Behrend--Fantechi \cite{BF} under the virtual pullback of \cite[Prop.
-1.6]{CaoQu} with a plus sign.
+They are precisely the orientations of Park\cite{Huy} for any smooth divisor $D$ such that $D\cdot c_3(X)\neq 0$.
+In particular, they are induced by the canonical orientations of Behrend--Fantechi \cite{BF} under the virtual pullback.

-To work with general invariants that follow, it will be useful to define the \textit{universal transformation} on power-series:
+To work with general invariants that follow, it will be useful to define the \textit{universal transformation} on power-series $f$ with constant term $f(0)=1$: